sonofmom/freebsd_ton_guide/freebsd_ton_installation.md

 ### Create service directory
 > sudo mkdir /var/service/.newton-testnet-dht

-Note that we are prefixing the directory name with a dot, this makes service directory invisible to svscan.
+Note that we are prefixing the directory name with a dot, this makes service directory invisible to svscan as we do not want things to start something until we are finished with configuring.

 ### Disable auto-start of the service
 > sudo touch /var/service/.newton-testnet-dht/down

+This is optional, only if you do not wish service to auto-start.

 ### Fetch and edit run script
-Download the [run](./support/service/newton-testnet-dht/run) file into `/var/service/newton-testnet-dht` directory and make it executable.
+Download the [run](./support/service/newton-testnet-dht/run) file into `/var/service/.newton-testnet-dht` directory and make it executable.

 > sudo fetch https://raw.githubusercontent.com/sonofmom/freebsd_ton_guide/master/support/service/newton-testnet-dht/run -o /var/service/.newton-testnet-dht/run\
 sudo chmod 755 /var/service/.newton-testnet-dht/run